 Trial

-In most situations, all parties are incredibly motivated to settle the case outside of the courtroom.
-However, traumatic brain injuries can come with high price tags which might make insurance companies push back more aggressively, requiring you to take the case to trial for a fair award.
+In most cases, all parties are highly motivated to settle the case outside the courtroom.
+However, traumatic brain injuries can come with high price tags, which might make insurance companies push back more aggressively, requiring you to take the case to trial for a fair award.
 While our goal is to resolve your case quickly, we will not do so at the expense of a fair offer, and this is why we are prepared to take your case to trial when necessary.

-There are several ways our Atlanta spinal cord injury lawyers will help protect you from taking on unfair liability that can discredit your claim or reduce payout.
+There are several ways our Atlanta traumatic brain injury lawyers can help protect you from unfair liability that could discredit your claim or reduce your payout.
 Our attorneys will often advise you to:

 Avoid posting on social media or discussing your accident publicly